XinTongBUPT/plz/docs/stories.md

 - javascript should be okay (just detect a lack of "->").

-- plugins can be loaded via a "plugin" function that searches PLZPATH.
+- plugins can be loaded via a "plugin" function that searches PLZ_PATH.

-- any command-line options can be passed in a .plzrc also (PLZRC).

-# unfinished stories

 - plugins can add features to the global context (like 'mocha' or 'coffee').

+- plugins can be loaded from node modules.

+- a "base rules" file can be loaded by naming it in an env var ("PLZ_RULES").

+- these command-line options can be passed in a .plzrc also (PLZRC): colors, verbose/debug -- via "options".

 - a global "project" object can be used to determine at minimum the "type" (folder layout, like "node") and "name" (name of the folder), for use by plugins.

+# unfinished stories

-- a "base rules" file can be loaded by naming it in an env var ("PLZRULES"?).
+- settings can be namespaced in js: "mocha.grep".